 #10 If you can read a map, you don’t need a GPS unit.
 Plus maps look better with coffee spilt on them.

-#11 Michelin maps are the best and most detailed, get them from Amazon.com
+#11 Butlermaps https://www.butlermaps.com, they ship to Europe, not on Amazon, Michelin maps are also great and easier to find, get them from Amazon.com

 #12 If you’re riding in summer, buy a cooling vest, they’re awesome.
 We like these.

 #13 Bring earplugs and don’t be lazy about wearing them if you value your hearing.

 #14 People will be asking you to tell them about this trip for years, so: